 Whether it’s a civil or criminal case, the parties must meet or withstand certain burdens of proof to prevail.
 Seeking the assistance of a qualified West Palm Beach criminal defense attorney may help to solidify your overall strategy of convincing the judge or jury of your position and case.

-Understanding what preponderance of the evidence is will give you a better sense of what takes place in a civil court proceeding.
-If you’ve been arrested for a criminal offense and would like to learn more about your legal options, it’s important that you get in touch with an expert criminal defense lawyer in West Palm Beach as soon as possible.
+Understanding what preponderance of the evidence is will give you a better sense of what takes place in a criminal or civil court proceeding.
+If you’ve been arrested for a criminal offense and would like to learn more about your legal options, it’s important that you get in touch with an experienced criminal defense lawyer in West Palm Beach as soon as possible.
 For legal assistance, look no further than The Law Office of Gabriel & Gabriel.

 Attorney Brian Gabriel has served the community of West Palm Beach for more than 30 years as a DUI and criminal defense attorney.
 He understands the complexities that are often involved in these cases and can help protect your reputation and future.
 After an arrest, you can be assured that you’re in good hands and that Attorney Brian Gabriel will fight for your rights.
 Call (561) 622-5575 or complete our contact form for a free consultation.